tfrench/example-agents-project/README.md

 - **Slack API**: For integrating Slack App events as the external interface.
 - **Google OAuth2**: Google authentication to access GmailAPIs.

-For development, we used the following tools:
+For development, I used these tools:

 - **Poetry**: For dependency management and virtual environment.
 - **pytest**: For unit testing.